Skip to main content

 You can find documents that raise awareness of FGM and provide advice on preventative measures on the GOV.UK website.

-The Derby and Derbyshire Safeguarding Children Partnership procedure manual has relevant chapters on safeguarding children at risk of abuse through female genital mutilation and forced marriage, including a Risk assessment flowchart
+The Derby and Derbyshire Safeguarding Children Partnership procedure manual has relevant chapters on safeguarding children at risk of abuse through female genital mutilation and forced marriage.

 National FGM Centre provides further guidance for schools and colleges.